 An alternative general education program for select students which uses the Great Books seminar process to develop advanced skills in analytical reading, writing, critical thinking, and oral communications.

 In a liberal arts institution, the core curriculum is intended to provide exposure to courses in the arts, humanities, sciences, and mathematics.

 A subject or career field that serves as the focus of study in a degree program.

-During the middle of each semester, instructors may give midterm exams that test students on the material covered up to that point.
+During the middle of each semester, instructors may give midterm exams to test students on the material covered up to that point.

 A secondary concentration in a specific subject or career field.

-Online learning management system that allows professors to post course materials and video of lectures, and communicate with students outside of the classroom.
+Online learning management system that allows professors to post course materials, share lecture videos, and communicate with students outside of the classroom.

 Pell Grant Program

 The largest federal grant program.
 Eligibility and award amounts are determined by the College based on established federal guidelines.

 Federally insured loans funded by the federal government and awarded by the school.
 The loans feature a low interest rate and are repayable over an extended period.